 (2) Wildlife counts: Our Warriors for Wildlife help us count the number of animals seen while driving down specific roads.
 We can then use a mathematical formula to calculate how many individuals of each species live across our entire study area.
 This is particularly effective for herbivore populations when done repetitively over time.

 (3) Carnivore spoor tracking: Our specially-skilled team of Hadzabe hunter-gatherer lion trackers help count and identify the number of lions, cheetahs, leopards and hyena that cross a given road at night.
 From these numbers, we understand how many lions there are in our entire study area and evaluate changes in the population over time.

 All of this information is kept in a database at the Noloholo Environment Center.
-We use it to evaluate how our conflict prevention strategies are impacting local lion, leopard and cheetah population trends, as well as population trends for the many other species on the Maasai Steppe.
+We use it to evaluate how our conflict prevention strategies are impacting local lion, leopard and cheetah population trends, as well as population trends for the many other species in Northern Tanzania.